AsifArefinBonny/asifarefinbonny.github.io/blog/_posts/2025-06-26-quick-dial-launch.md

 image: /images/quickdial1.png
 ---

-I created **𝗤𝘂𝗶𝗰𝗸 𝗗𝗶𝗮𝗹** ([🔗 Visit App](https://asifarefinbonny.github.io/QuickDial/)) — a QR Code Generator for quick contact dialing, which might just make us a bit smarter if we use it right!
+I created **𝗤𝘂𝗶𝗰𝗸 𝗗𝗶𝗮𝗹** ([Visit App](https://asifarefinbonny.github.io/QuickDial/)) — a QR Code Generator for quick contact dialing, which might just make us a bit smarter if we use it right!

 As a QA Engineer passionate about automation and real-world problem solving, I recently dove into GitHub Actions and Playwright automation.
 But instead of experimenting on someone else’s project, I decided to build my own mini-app from scratch and test it end-to-end!